 - Tim Draper – billionaire venture capitalist bid for and won all 30,000 Bitcoins up for grabs in an auction run by the U.S. Marshals Service

-- Tyler and Cameron Winklevoss – founded Gemini, believed to be the first official Bitcoin billionaires
+- Tyler and Cameron Winklevoss – the founders of Gemini are believed to be the first official Bitcoin billionaires

 - Peter Thiel – co-Founder of Paypal and trader in Bitcoin merchant processor, Bitpay